Recognize anything? note

 - On Sesame Street the Twiddlebugs' house is made from a half pint milk carton with golf pencils for roof shingles, a backyard swing is made out of paperclips, etc.

-- In Xenoblade Chronicles, the Hidden Village of the Machina is built largely on parts scavenged from Mechonis proper.
+- In Xenoblade, the Hidden Village of the Machina is built largely on parts scavenged from Mechonis proper.

 - In the Fallout series, weapons, equipment, clothing, armor, and at least one entire city are made of Pre-War junk.